dolthub/docs/content/architecture/storage-engine/commit-graph.md

 ![WORKING changes](../../.gitbook/assets/commit-graph-working-changes.png)

 When you are ready to make a commit, you stage the changes using the `add` command.
-If you stage all your changes, `STAGED` and `WORKING` point to the same content.
+If you stage all your changes, `STAGED` and `WORKING` point to the same content and thus share the same content address.

 ![STAGED changes](../../.gitbook/assets/commit-graph-staged-changes.png)

 `STAGED` and `WORKING` allow for changes to content to be tested and verified before being stored permanently in the commit graph.

 `WORKING` is often called the working set.
 An interesting way to think about the working set is traditional file systems that don't use Git only have a working set.
 Traditional databases like MySQL or Postgres only have a working set.
-If you create a database in Dolt and only run traditional SQL, your working set will look and act exactly like a MySQL instance.
+If you create a database in Dolt and only run traditional SQL, your working set will look and act exactly like a MySQL database.

 ## History